coozoo/cactiJMXmonitor/README.md

 1. Navigate To "Console"->"Create"->"New Device"

-2. Select "JMX - Device (Java9+)" and fill all other required data as wish.
+2. Select "JMX - Device (Java9+)" and fill all other required data as you wish.

 3. After successfull Device creation go to "Console"->"Create"->"New Graph" and select just created device from "Device" dropdown.